It’s Christmas again! Already…

 Chapter 5: The Last One

 I apologize that I once again have to cut my Christmas special short, chapter-wise (though the word count here is among my highest to date).
 Remember when I used to do eight chapters to these things?
-And that was not counting the little opening and these ending parts which now are one of the numbered chapters.
+And that was not counting these ending parts which now are one of the numbered chapters.
 It’s kind of like how in Banjo-Kazooie, the final boss level was considered its own separate entity outside of the nine proper levels, but then Donkey Kong 64 and Banjo-Tooie included the final boss stage as part of their level count to try to hide the fact that they had less levels.

 My point is that hopefully next year I can get started on my Christmas post earlier and do something extra special with it.
 I love Christmas.
 I made sure my site would celebrate its anniversary on Christmas Day for a reason (and not just because it would be easy to remember).
 So here’s hoping that I can eventually make these Christmas posts everything they should be.